You’re not alone.

 My experience with pollen and anxiety

 I eluded to this above, but my personal experience is that I feel calmer in coastal cities, especially in California (kind of hard to go into Zen mode in NYC).
-I don’t have any HNMT SNPs but I do have an AOC1 SNP which is associated with reduced diamine oxidase levels, the enzyme that clears histamine from the gut, and the Texas grass is what seems to push me into symptom range all on its own.
+I don’t have many HNMT SNPs but I do have a relevant AOC1 SNP which is associated with reduced diamine oxidase levels, the enzyme that clears histamine from the gut, and the Texas grass is what seemed to push me into symptom range all on its own.

 Note: I have never had my serum diamine oxidase levels tested.
 My understanding is that it is difficult to find good labs to run this test – which doesn’t mean there aren’t labs that can run a DAO panel, just that it may be tricky to get reliable results.

 Note: While most blogs exclusively discuss DAO and HNMT in connection with histamine intolerance, AOC1 and HNMT are not the only genes that affect histamine metabolism.
-Dr. Ben Lynch also lists MAO and NAT2, so SNPs in those pathways could contribute to histamine issues as well.
-Dr. Ben’s article Histamine Intolerance, MTHFR and Methylation is worth a read.
+We also include IL-8 and ALDH2 as part of our histamine scoring system.

-During spring time, removing myself from environments where those allergens are present in large amounts, like Austin for example, improves my quality of life.
+During spring time, removing myself from environments where severe allergens are present in large amounts, like Austin for example, improves my quality of life.

 See also: Why are my allergies so bad in Austin?